 How Senior Term Debt is Structured

 A senior term debt has an amortization schedule, where the borrowing company will have to pay the fixed installments of interest and principal.
-What makes senior term debt different than a regular debt is that it can have a bullet payment at the maturity date.
-This means paying the remaining value of the debt that is owed to the lender.
+What makes senior term debt different than a regular debt is that it can include a bullet payment at the maturity date.
+It means paying the remaining value of the debt that is owed to the lender.

 Some term debts only require paying the interest, where the initial principal is paid as a balloon payment at the end of the loan term.
 The difference is that in a bullet payment, the repayment may contain both interest and principal amounts.

-The “interest-only” arrangement with a balloon payment at the end allows the company to keep more of the cash flow in the business for the majority of the time when the company needs it the most.
+The “interest-only” arrangement with a balloon payment at the end allows the company to keep more cash flow in the business to fuel operations when the company needs it the most.
 Therefore, the payment at the end will be far greater than the regular payments made.
 The maturity of a term debt is determined based on multiple factors, including the ability of a company to repay the debt, the useful life of the financed asset, and the purpose of the debt.

 Straight-Line or Accelerated Amortization

 When there is principal amortization along with interest payments, the amortization can either be straight-line or accelerated.
 The straight-line method is considered a simple method of debt repayment.
-It divides the principal into an equal number of payments, so the payments remain constant throughout the period.
-This is also known as a fixed payment loan.
-We’ve prepared a Fixed Payment Loan Calculator.
+It divides the principal and interest into an equal number of payments, so the payments remain constant throughout the period.
+It is also known as a fixed payment loan.

 With the accelerated method, the borrower is allowed to make extra payments that will be added to the regular principal payments.
-The benefit of this is a faster reduction of the amount owed, saving the borrower money on interest payments.
-This is due to a reduction in the principal amount, meaning a reduced interest expense.
-This form is also known as a fixed principal loan.
-We also have a Fixed Principal Loan Calculator.
+The method’s benefit is a faster reduction of the amount owed, saving the borrower money on interest payments.
+It is due to a reduction in the principal amount, meaning a reduced interest expense.
+It is also known as a fixed principal loan.
+We also provide a Fixed Principal Loan Calculator.

 The interest rate is typically set using a spread plus LIBOR, which is an equivalent rate to the federal fund’s rate and is the short-term interest rate that leading banks around the world charge each other.
 The spread, measured in basis points, is predetermined and can increase or decrease based on the creditworthiness of the borrower.
 The interest rate can either be fixed or, most commonly, variable.